Andor Toth: Students

 Toth taught a large number of students during his 35-year career in higher education.
 Many of them occupy important positions in orchestras and higher education as performers, teachers, conductors, and in allied professions.
 As a teacher, Toth had very specific ideas about tone production, bow control, left hand finger placement and motion, vibrato, and all other facets of a well-developed artistic technique.
 His ability to use bow speed and weight with almost limitless variation to create phrasing and subtle tone variations was a hallmark of his own playing and his teaching.
 His musicianship was legendary.
 John Rockwell (in The New York Times review cited below) described Toth as a "violinistic poet".
-Some of his many prominent students are listed here.
+Some of his many prominent students include: